 Section 504 require defendants to make any reasonable accommodations for incarcerated people's disabilities.
 Also, reasonable accommodations or modifications under the ADA often include expensive physical renovations or other expenditures.
-151 In comparison, the Turner v.
+In comparison, the Turner v.
 Safley reasonableness standard prescribes only "de minimis cost" (minor cost) solutions.
-(So a prison would have to make more accommodations for you under the ADA and Section 504, and fewer and cheaper accommodations under Turner.)
-However, some courts have held that the ADA/Section 504 standard must be interpreted consistently with the Turner standard, 152 or at least may be influenced by the Turner standard.
-153
+(So, a prison would have to make more accommodations for you under the ADA and Section 504, and fewer and cheaper accommodations under Turner.)
+However, some courts have held that the ADA/Section 504 standard must be interpreted consistently with the Turner standard, or at least may be influenced by the Turner standard.
+Is a least may be influenced by the Turner standard.

 Gates v.
 Rowland is an early case in which a court applied the Turner test to an incarcerated person's Section 504 claim.
 In Gates, HIV-positive incarcerated people sued under Section 504 to be allowed to work as food preparers and servers in a prison food service program.
-The prison argued that it was justified in excluding the incarcerated people based solely on their HIV status because other incarcerated people "frequently have irrational suspicions or phobias" about people with HIV, and these suspicions or phobias cannot be reversed by educating incarcerated people about HIV.
+The prison argued that it was justified in excluding them based solely on their HIV status because other incarcerated people "frequently have irrational suspicions or phobias" about people with HIV, and these suspicions or phobias cannot be reversed by educating incarcerated people about HIV.
 Prison officials claimed that allowing HIV-positive incarcerated people to serve food could lead to violence against HIV-positive food workers and the prison staff.
-155
+156

-The Gates court concluded that the Turner test was the correct test for deciding incarcerated people's rights under Section 504, even though the Turner test normally is used only for incarcerated people's constitutional claims.
-156 Under the Turner test, the court upheld the policy discriminating against HIV-positive incarcerated people, stating that the prison had a "reasonable basis for [the] restriction based on legitimate penological concerns."
-157
+The Gates court concluded that the Turner test was the correct test for deciding incarcerated people's rights under Section 504, even though the Turner test is normally used only for incarcerated people's constitutional claims.
+Under the Turner test, the court upheld the policy discriminating against HIV-positive incarcerated people, stating that the prison had a "reasonable basis for [the] restriction based on legitimate penological concerns."

-Courts following the Gates approach do not always uphold challenged discriminatory conduct.158 In your complaint, be sure to provide the court with appropriate language from the ADA, Section 504, and the regulations that cover those laws.
-Generally speaking, the ADA and Section 504 (written by Congress) and the ADA regulations (written by the DOJ) protect your rights as an incarcerated person with disabilities more than many courts recognize.
-You should emphasize the extent to which the laws and regulations plainly protect your rights.159
+Courts following the Gates approach do not always uphold challenged discriminatory conduct.
+In your complaint, be sure to provide the court with appropriate language from the ADA, Section 504, and the regulations that cover those laws.
+Generally, the ADA and Section 504 (written by Congress) and the ADA regulations (written by the DOJ) protect your rights as an incarcerated person with disabilities more than many courts recognize.
+You should emphasize how the laws and regulations plainly protect your rights.